scivision/fortran2018-examples/README.rst

 This can cause version conflicts if you have multiple versions of HDF5 installed.
 It causes non-obvious errors that can waste your time.

-In my opinion NOT using the wrapper compiler may be safer so that's what the CMake file does.
+In my opinion NOT using the wrapper compiler may be "safer" so that's what the CMake file does.

 Coarray
 -------